My Skillset

 More about XHTML.

-CSS rules allow a website designer to set the visual style of parts of a page (the way an element 'looks'), and it's position on screen, for all elements of all pages in a website.
+CSS rules allow a website designer to set the visual style of page elements (the way an element 'looks'), and it's position on screen, for all elements of all pages in a website.

 For each part of a web page, values such as background color, background image, border size, border style, border color, font style, font size, margin dimensions, padding size, positioning, tables and their elements, and text color, can all be set by using CSS rules in one style sheet.
 This makes altering the visual style or position of page elements really easy.